 We learned about the basics of Test-Driven Development in Introduction to Programming.
 So far, we have used the basic principles of TDD to help organize and plan our code — but we aren't actually executing any tests yet.
 Well, we're about to start doing that!

-At this point, you will no longer need to add pseudo-coded tests in your READMEs.
-That was practice for writing actual tests which we can run.
-And that's exatly what we're about to start doing with Jest!
+At this point, you will no longer need to add pseudocode tests in your READMEs.
+That was practice for writing actual tests which we can run with software, and that's exactly what we're about to start doing with Jest!